AAII Asset Allocation Survey: Individual Investors Continue To Favor Equities In Portfolio Allocation

 - "Increase cash somewhat to get about three years of living expenses in cash.
 I'm migrating to Cloonan's "Level 3" approach."

-January AAII Asset Allocation Survey results:
+January AAII Asset Allocation Survey results

 - Stocks and stock funds: 66.0%, down 0.3 percentage points